-Farro is my new favorite whole grain, which I call the Powerhouse grain.
-It contains close to 25% of your daily recommended iron intake and includes a plethora of essential nutrients to keep you running at your optimal.
-I love the chewiness and its versatility for using this grain in cold or hot dishes like this Farro Salad recipe.
+Farro is my new favorite whole grain, which I call the powerhouse grain.
+I love the chewiness and the versatility of using this grain in cold or hot dishes like this Farro Salad recipe.
 It cooks up just like rice and you can add various flavors to enhance its basic taste.

 Another wonderful benefit for women is that this grain is high in magnesium content, which is wonderful for menstrual cramps and boosting your mood.

 I like the addition of beans in this vegan farro recipe for your daily hearty dose of fiber, protein, immune-boosting antioxidants, and minerals.
 Feel free to mix up the additions, as other chopped veggies can work quite well, too.

 Some ideas might include sun-dried tomatoes, radishes, arugula, orange sections, mushrooms, kale, peppers, or tomatoes…adding nuts like walnuts, and fresh herbs like mint.

 I love the versatility of this farro whole grain.
 I could eat one of these salads every week!
 Make a lighter version for summer using a lemon vinaigrette or a hearty warm version for autumn and winter using sweet potato, mushrooms, and leafy greens.
 What variations would you use?

 I’d love to hear your feedback in the comments below for this Farro Salad recipe!
 If you have a photo, post it on Instagram, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!

 This recipe is Certified Plantricious because it meets the following guidelines.